whisthq/whist/protocol/README.md

 The sentry-native SDK gets automatically built by our CMake build system.

-To start the protocol with a given sentry configuration, use the `-e` argument, for instance with `.\FractalClient.exe -e prod <IP>`.
+To start the protocol with a given Sentry configuration, use the `-e` argument, for instance with `.\FractalClient.exe -e prod <IP>`.
 See the output of `FractalClient.exe --help` for more details.

 ### Tips for Specific Tools